 Should I file written submissions for a decision in an opposition or should I attend a hearing?

-If you are considering opposing another party’s trade mark application please contact us and we are happy to review your situation and provide a preliminary assessment at no cost, and with no obligation.
+If you are considering opposing another party’s trade mark application, please contact us.
+The experienced MMW Trademarks Services team would be more than happy to review your situation and provide a preliminary assessment at no cost, and with no obligation.

 Jacqui Pryor